 While this program is not implemented at Jervis Bay Public School yet, a program is already well underway at Vincentia High School.
-Leon believes that encouraging not just Indigenous kids but all kids to engage with and learn about Aboriginal and Torres Strait Island culture is vital to building inclusive an unifying community where every child has the same opportunities. even the name of his organisation communicates this – ‘Guarmaa’ is from the Dhurga language that translates to ‘fighting spirit’.
+Leon believes that encouraging not just Indigenous kids but all kids to engage with and learn about Aboriginal and Torres Strait Island culture is vital to building inclusive and unifying community where every child has the same opportunities. even the name of his organisation communicates this – ‘Guarmaa’ is from the Dhurga language that translates to ‘fighting spirit’.

 I chose it because it reflects the struggle required for Aboriginal children to overcome the obstacles that stop them from achieving their potential.

-Although Leon is still technically unemployed and a job seeker at Campbell Page, he is also is now the proud Founder and CEO of Guramaa Global Indigenous Corporation (GGIC).
+Although Leon is still technically unemployed and a job seeker at Campbell Page, he is also now the proud Founder and CEO of Guramaa Global Indigenous Corporation (GGIC).
 He has worked hard to ensure that the GGIC will continue to run programs in the community.
-This meant ensuring that its establishment met the requirements of legislation, and could be endorsed as a charitable organisation by Office of the Registrar of Indigenous Corporations Canberra.
+This meant ensuring that its establishment met the requirements of legislation and could be endorsed as a charitable organisation by Office of the Registrar of Indigenous Corporations Canberra.

 It is always a good way to start the day when you see Leon working away at something so important in our office.
-We are incredibly proud of him and really grateful taht we were able to be a small part of his story. – James
+We are incredibly proud of him and really grateful that we were able to be a small part of his story. – James

 Congratulations Leon!
 We cannot wait to see what comes next for you!